Talent Attraction: 3 questions to ask yourself when you’re not getting the talent you need.

 You can use these insights (even going so far as the types of TV show they like, if you fancy) to tailor the type of language you might use, or the parts of the job spec to place emphasis on.
 For example, a senior leader may feel motivated by the idea of more autonomy, or the ability to lead an innovative project.
 In contrast, someone who likes remaining within the bounds of their comfort zone may prefer the opportunity to operate within a team as a specialist in one particular aspect of the business.

 By thinking like a marketer across all touchpoints, you create human connections based on the type of person typically best suited for these roles.
 Now of course, we’re not saying you should discriminate or only target those, but speaking the language of those most likely to be successful can help you attract more talent.

 3) Am I just thinking about myself?

 This one is hard.
 It IS about you.
 It’s your role, your company, your money, your business goals.
 But there’s a line - the best in the talent attraction game know how to structure job adverts and careers sites with the right ratio of me : you.

 Consider what a candidate really cares about.
 Too much ‘waffle’ or self-indulgent talk can feel out of touch (depending on the persona) but also risks the chance they won’t reach the content that will convince them that your role/ business is worth their time.
 In this digital age of the ‘scroll’, businesses need to be mindful that every word is grabbing attention, or risk losing the candidate to the next post on their LinkedIn feed.

 Syncing up HR with your marketing department, if not done already, has success written all over it.
 The shared goal of talent attraction should be a key content pillar within their marketing strategy.
 By working with them to create and facilitate the EVP, Persona Mapping and Content optimisation you’ll find your job adverts will start to gain more traction.

-Feel like you're solid on the above? we've got some tips on how to deal with a candidate sparse market.
+Feel like you're solid on the above?
+We've got some tips on how to deal with a candidate sparse market here.